wp-plugins/custom-taxonomy-order-ne/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Order posts from the Term Order menu in the admin
+3. Order posts from the 'Term Order' menu in the admin
 4. Optionally set whether or not to have queries of the selected taxonomy be sorted by this order automatically.
 5. Optionally set `'orderby' => 'term_order', 'order => 'ASC'` to manually sort queries by this order.
 6. Enjoy!